 8. Plan and verify changes using visuals

 Tracking the many parts of cloud implementation is easier when you can see incidents and changes in real time.
-Lucidchart Cloud Insights can help you visualize your cloud infrastructure and review changes with your team.
+Lucidscale can help you visualize your cloud infrastructure and review changes with your team.
+Here's how.

-For example, you can plan your future state diagram manually in Lucidchart.
-Usually, this is a higher-level version of your real cloud diagram.
-Then, you can automatically create a cloud diagram of your implementation for comparison.
-After implementation, you can host an architecture review for stakeholders to look for errors and discrepancies in the cloud diagram.
+After implementation, you can automatically create a cloud diagram of your updated cloud architecture to compare with your implementation plans.
+You can host an architecture review for stakeholders to look for errors and discrepancies in the cloud diagram.

-- Use collaboration features: Lucidchart Cloud Insights offers @mentions and other communication features so you can discuss your cloud infrastructure diagram.
+Collaboration features: Lucidscale offers @mentions and other communication features so you can discuss your cloud infrastructure diagram.

-- Evaluate tags and catch errors with flagging: Review specific instances you’ve tagged, flag errors for your team, and identify incidents.
+Flagging to evaluate tags and catch errors: Review specific instances you’ve tagged, flag errors for your team, and identify incidents.

 Why verification is essential for your cloud implementation